Weeds of MN: The 5 Most Common Lake Weeds in Minnesota

-Although a majority of Minnesotan lakefront owners struggle with aquatic weeds and their removal, many don’t know what type, or species, of weed they have on their particular shoreline.
+Although a majority of Minnesota lakefront owners struggle with aquatic weeds and their removal, many don’t know what type, or species, of weed they have on their particular shoreline.
 We are here to help!
-Check this helpful guide below to learn about Minnesota’s 5 most common weed species.
+Check out this informative guide below to learn about Minnesota’s 5 most common lake weed species.

 Eurasian Water Milfoil:

 Also known as ‘Hornwort’, we oftentimes see Coontail weeds along the surface of lakes.
 A green, rootless plant with a recognizably bushy tip, Coontail is native to Minnesota and usually grows in clumps.
-Coontail thrives in the summer months, and can best be managed through removal or a blower (3).
+Coontail thrives in the summer months, and can best be managed through removal or a blower.

-As always, the best way to prevent the spread and cross infestation of weed species across multiple lakes is to follow the three D’s: dry, dispose, and drain (7).
+As always, the best way to prevent the spread and cross infestation of weed species across multiple lakes is to follow the three D’s: dry, dispose, and drain.

 Dry: thoroughly dry and clean watercrafts, docks, and other water equipment with hot water to ensure the removal of all aquatic organisms, both visible and invisible.